amlacommerce/znode-docs/docs/extending-znode/extension-engine/erp/README.md

 Touch points are most commonly used for:

 * Integrating with external systems
-  * Ex: Exporting data from external systems
+  * Ex: Exporting data to external systems
-  * Ex: Importing data from extrenal systems
+  * Ex: Importing data from external systems
 * Performing maintenance tasks
   * Ex: Running a task every hour that checks for an updated product feed file
   * Ex: Running a task every minute to ping an external system as part of a health check